Dr. Ray McClanahan, DPM

 Camden grew up in Eugene, OR and moved to Portland after graduating from the U of O in 2013.
 His fascination with the human body and its functions has grown as he has been working to improve his own athletic performance on the ultimate Frisbee field.
 He’s been playing ultimate since 2008 and currently plays for Sockeye, a Seattle men’s club team.
 Camden is a certified strength and conditioning coach (CSCS) who does personal training and is also the strength and conditioning coach for Schwa, a Portland women’s ultimate frisbee club team.
 He loves the parallels that he sees between training athletes and helping patients/athletes here in the clinic.
 He’s excited because he firmly believes both of these jobs will improve his ability to do the other.
 He enjoys camping, reading, cooking, and being active.

-Zeus Smith, Patient Coordinator
+Chase, Patient Coordinator